mrudulmohan007/funds-folio-money-management_app/README.md

 # funds-folio-money-management_app

-fundsfolio- My  Fully functional money management app made using flutter and hive local database.
+fundsfolio- This is my fully functional personal money management app for dealing with user's income and expenses app which is made using flutter and hive local database.